The Falsity of the Ideology of Liberal Democracy

 The combined wealth of organized crime is much higher than the wealth of all the billionaires in the world because:

-- we can expand the timeframe from 30 to more than 100 years, as organized crime has been making a profit for centuries.
+- We can expand the timeframe from 38 to more than 100 years, as organized crime has been making a profit for centuries.

 There are only two possibilities: either the profits of organized crime are used by private individuals, or, for the most part, the profits are not used by private individuals.